dubszy/true-fit-hw/README.md

 After checking prerequisites, the setup script will fetch the PyWebDriverFramework submodule and install it and the framework that the tests rely on (tfhw_main) into the local Python site-packages.

 The setup script will then fetch the chromedriver and geckodriver binaries and place them in `drivers/`.
+This framework requires that driver binaries be located in the PATH, so if there is not currently a chromedriver/geckodriver in /usr/local/bin, the setup script will place them there.
+If there is, the script will report that you should delete them manually if you would like to replace them.

 The output of the setup script should look similar to the following:
 ```